 blender --version

-Flatpak provides an alternative installation method that delivers the latest Blender version regardless of your Ubuntu release.
-Unlike APT packages, Flatpak applications run in a sandbox, isolating them from your system while still providing full functionality.
+Flatpak delivers the latest Blender version regardless of your Ubuntu release.
+The application runs in a sandbox, isolating it from the rest of your system while still providing full GPU and file access.

 Flatpak is not pre-installed on Ubuntu.
 If you have not set it up yet, install it with